aran085/Game-Match-Highlight-Creator/README.md

 This project is aimed at obtaining highlights from the full match video, without using *computer vision and NLP!* Yes, you read that right.

-We always think that obtain
+We always think that obtaining such videos would